FrostyX/infra-docs/new-hosts.rst

   git clone /git/dns
   cd dns
-  # The following hook does checking that the zone files are syntactically valid
-  cp hooks/pre-commit .git/hooks/pre-commit
-  chmod 0755 .git/hooks/pre-commit

 An example always helps, so you can use git grep for something that has been recently added to the data center/network that you want::